nickpoison/nickpoison.github.io/README.md

   s.e.
 0.0651     0.3986
  ```

- This is the main reason `sarima` in the package [`astsa`](https://github.com/nickpoison/astsa) was developed, and frankly, to make up for the fact that time series was an after thought, started the entire [`astsa`](https://github.com/nickpoison/astsa) package in the first place.
+ This is the main reason `sarima` in the package [`astsa`](https://github.com/nickpoison/astsa) was developed, and frankly, to make up for the fact that time series was an afterthought, started the entire [`astsa`](https://github.com/nickpoison/astsa) package in the first place.

 [<sub>top</sub>](#table-of-contents)